Canadian American Association of Professional Baseball: History

 On December 19, 2009, league directors preliminarily gave approval to transfer the membership of the American Defenders of New Hampshire from Nashua, New Hampshire, to Pittsfield, Massachusetts for play in the 2010 season.
 Final approval was granted by the city for use of Wahconah Park on February 1.
 The ownership group headed by Buddy Lewis had a lease on Wahconah Park for a team in the New England Collegiate Baseball League, and transferred the current lease for play in the Can-Am League.
-Dan Duquette, current Executive Vice-President of Baseball Operations for the Baltimore Orioles, is also part of the ownership group, which is known as Boston Baseball All-Stars LLC.
+Dan Duquette, current executive vice-president of baseball operations for the Baltimore Orioles, is also part of the ownership group, which is known as Boston Baseball All-Stars LLC.
 The team was renamed the Pittsfield Colonials.

 After the 2010 season, In its place, the league awarded the Rockland Boulders a franchise, added the Newark Bears from the Atlantic League, and formed the New York Federals as a traveling team.
 Pittsfield's franchise charter was rescinded after the 2011 season and the Colonials folded after ownership could not find partners.

 The Brockton Rox moved to the Futures Collegiate Baseball League after the 2011 season.
 At the end of the 2012 season the Worcester charter was rescinded and the league decided to try to find new owners for the Tornadoes, but failed to do so and awarded the franchise instead to a Trois-Rivières, Quebec, group.

-Beginning in 2012, Can-Am League clubs played 18 to 20 games per season against opponents from the American Association of Independent Professional Baseball, with which it shares a commissioner.
+Beginning in 2012, Can-Am League clubs played 18 to 20 games per season against opponents from the American Association of Professional Baseball, with which it shares a commissioner.
 After the 2013 season, Newark announced it would not compete in the 2014 season and the team was eventually folded altogether.

 In 2014, the Can-Am League announced that a fifth team, based in Ottawa, would join the league for 2015.
 The league later announced it would be returning to Sussex County, New Jersey as well, and announced that a traveling team would join the Ottawa Champions and the Sussex County Miners to create a balanced schedule, and continued to include matchups with the American Association.
 Interleague play ended after the 2015 season, though the Can-Am League continued to send players to the American Association's All-Star Game.